Outbounderic/upgraded-adventure/README.md

 Goals of this Project:

 - [ ] Creating a static website utilizing HTML/CSS
-- [ ] Header with name and social links
+- [x] Header with name and social links
-- [ ] Body with brief introduction, list of current completed projects, and future projects
+- [ ] Body with brief introduction, list of current completed projects, skills, and future projects
 - [ ] Host this project on AWS platform

 ---